initiate414/YaIniT/README.md

 1)  BusyBox and the therein contained Almquist Shell (ASh)

-2)  an unified Linux kernel with a n unified configuration, both should be runnable under all greater and frequently forked, rather open distributions
+2)  an unified Linux kernel with an unified configuration, both should be runnable under all greater and frequently forked, rather open distributions

 3)  a defined toolchain, recognizable by links or downloadable from this site